jongio/memealyzer/README.md

 1. [Azure Functions](https://azure.microsoft.com/services/functions/)
 1. [Azure Service Bus](https://azure.microsoft.com/services/service-bus/)

-> You can select the Data and Messaging Providers via environment variables.
+> You can select the Data and Messaging Providers via Environment Variables.
 See the ["Environment Variables"](#environment-variables) section below for more information.

 ## Quickstart